 My husband and his family are from India so I’m always looking for books that explore the culture there, including ones that reflect Hinduism to share with my children.
 Plus I love being about to share with my children’s classmates when we do special presentations about India.

 Since my husband’s background is Punjabi I’m learning that there are differences between regions of India of how families celebrate different festivals.
 Our family celebrates Navratri during this time.
-Durga Puja is one of those events celebrated mostly by Bengali’s so I was excited to read through this book
+Durga Puja is one of those events celebrated mostly by Bengali’s so I was excited to read through this book.

 Celebrating Durga Puja